 Rooms that are facing a busy street will require thicker glass, a wider air space, or a special glass such as laminated or acoustic glass for the right amount of noise reduction.

-Standard laminate is used most often as the ratings between standard laminate and acoustic glass isn’t too much.
-However, the price difference is, with acoustic glasses being much more expensive.
+Standard laminate is used most often as the ratings between standard laminate and acoustic glass aren’t too much.
+However, the price difference is, with acoustic glasses are much more expensive.

 Other areas, such as an upstairs room overlooking your garden, will only require a standard IGU to achieve excellent results.

 9. Effectively Reducing Sound Is More Doable Than You Think

 Retrofit double glazing itself will reduce noise by about 20-25%, but by incorporating laminate glass into retrofit double glazing we can up that rating to about 50-55%.
 We can go beyond that again with special acoustic glasses.